-This spring contributes to the history of Eloise Butler's Mallard Pool, which lay in what is now a wild area north of the Garden's back gate.
+This spring contributes to the history of Eloise Butler's Mallard Pool (Details in this article), which lay in what is now a wild area north of the Garden's back gate.
 Eloise stated she placed her pool just below where two streams combine in the north meadow.
 One of those streams is the runoff from the Wildflower Garden and the other moves water from the east, incorporating any runoff for the spring, and then joins the Garden runoff stream and the combination flow north toward Wirth Lake.

 In the Text above, Mr. Futcher states that the spring was running when he was a kid (i.e. 1940s).
 Although in 1934 Martha Crone noted in log on July 2 that the 'drinking spring' had dried up.
 Based on the text below, we believe this is the spring she was referring to.
 Thus, the events of later years were already foreshadowed in the 1930s.

 This is the spring that Ken Avery referred to in the text above "where, I’m told, people used to have parties on spring water and gin".
 The name "Bubbling Spring" came about in 1916.
 On September 24 that year the Minneapolis Tribune announced that the Park Board would open this week a hiking trail traversing the length of Glenwood Park from Superior Blvd. (now I-394) to Western Avenue (now Glenwood).
 Along the rolling hills were to be dozens of camp sites for "the hiker to stop and kindle a small fire."
 The Park Board was planning to erect a series of stone fireplaces along the trail.